kgar/ts-markdown/README.md

 **ts-markdown** has the following types of options:

+- **document-level**: options that apply to the entire document
 - **entry-level**: options that apply to a specific type of `MarkdownEntry`
-- **document-level**: options that apply to the entire document

 ### Document-level options

-Document-level options affect either a single entry type, a particular lifecycle event in document rendering, or some overarching setting.
+Document-level options affect either a single entry type, a particular lifecycle event in document rendering, or some overarching aspect.
 Entry-specific options at the document-level are a convenient shortcut for applying your desired style to document rendering, reducing unnecessary props on your individual objects.

 You can specify options at the document-level by passing in a `RenderOptions` object when calling the `tsMarkdown()` function: